 Return to Gangtok by the evening.
 You may visit M.G Marg and Lal Bazaar – the popular Shopping area in Gangtok.
 This time you may shop to your heart’s content or till you can carry no more.

-Day 6 – Cover Namchi and then head towards Ravangla
+Day 6 – Cover tourist attractions in Namchi and then head towards Ravangla

-Have an early breakfast, and head towards Pelling.
-Instead of checking-in at the hotel, cross Pelling, and visit the important sight-seeings in the area.
+Have an early breakfast, and head towards Peling.
+Instead of checking-in at the hotel, cross Peling, and visit the important sight-seeings in the area.
 You should give priority to Kanchenjunga Falls and Khecheopalri Lake.
-This lake is one of the sacred Buddhist lakes and it is believed that whatever is wished in front of the lake comes true.
+This lake is also one of the sacred Buddhist lakes and it is believed that whatever is wished in front of the lake comes true.
 You may also stop at Rimbi Waterfalls and Rimbi Power Project on the way.

-On your way back to Pelling, you may consider stopping and spending some time at the Darap Village and Sewaro Rock Garden.
-Back in Pelling, you can visit the New Helipad, and enjoy the view of the valleys.
+On your way back to Peling, you may consider stopping and spending some time at the Darap Village and Sewaro Rock Garden.
+Back in Peling, you can visit the New Helipad, and enjoy the view of the valleys.
 This point also gives a great view of the Kanchenjunga Mountain.
 Alternatively, you can cover this point early in the morning next day.

-Day 8 – Rabdentse and back to Siliguri / Bagdogra
+Day 8 – Cover Points in Peling and head to Siliguri / Bagdogra

-The New Helipad at Pelling offers a great view of the Kanchenjunga at sunrise.
+The New Helipad offers a great view of the Kanchenjunga at sunrise.
 A delight for the photographers in the house.
 Head back to hotel and leave after breakfast.

 Bonus Tip: Instead of going to the Rabdentse Palace Ruins by your vehicle, walk your way from the monastery to the palace via a small village.
 The light trek / walk is downhill and you’ll reach the Palace ruins in less than 30 mins (about 1.5-2 km).
 If you go to the Palace by your vehicle, you’ll have to walk 1 km uphill to reach the palace ruins and it takes almost the same time.